nntoan/capima/README.md

 * At least 2 core processor
 * 2048MB minimum RAM

+*Highly recommend* to spin up your first Capima server with [Contabo](https://contabo.com).
+A promise of German quality at incredible prices.
+Check all plans here: https://contabo.com/en/vps.

 ## What's installed with Capima?

 * nginX (frontend - port 80)